-Item No.5: Approval for entry into Related Party Transactions by the Company
+Item No. 6: Approval for entry into Related Party Transactions by the Company

-The Companies Act, 2013 aims to ensure transparency in the transaction and dealings between Related Parties of the Company.
-The provisions of Section 188 (1) of the Companies Act, 2013 that govern the Related Party Transactions, require that for entering into any contract or arrangement as mentioned therein, with the Related Party(s), the Company must obtain prior approval of the Board of Directors.
+The Companies Act, 2013 aims to ensure transparency in the transaction and dealings between related parties of the Company.
+The provisions of Section 188 (1) of the Companies Act,

+2013 that govern the Related Party Transactions, require that for entering into any contract or arrangement as mentioned therein, with the Related Party(s), the Company must obtain prior approval of the Board of Directors.

-As per provisions of Section 188 of the Companies Act 2013 and Rules thereunder, amended, if the value of the sale transactions together with the value of transactions entered so far during the year amounts to 10% or more of the turnover of the Company as per the previous audited financial statement in respect of Related Party or Rupees One Hundred Crores whichever is lower, the Company has to obtain prior approval of Shareholders by way of Ordinary Resolution.
+As per provisions of Section 188 of Companies Act, 2013 and Rules thereunder amended, if the value of the sale transactions together with the value of transactions entered so far during the year amounts to 10% or more of the turnover of the Company as per the previous audited financial statement in respect of Related Party, the Company has to obtain prior approval of Shareholders by way of Ordinary Resolution.